marabesi/marabesi.com/_posts/2020-11-14-my-setup-for-web-development-2020.md

 - [JetBrainsMono](https://www.jetbrains.com/lp/mono){:target="_blank"}

-The vim extension is the one I use the most, as it brings the vim key bindings to vscode.
-In a normal workflow I often use a mix of vim and vscode bindings.
+The vim (1) extension is the one I use the most, as it brings the vim key bindings to vscode, in a normal workflow I often use a mix of vim and vscode bindings.

+Sync settings (2) is the first extension that I get working on a fresh install of vscode, in two special ocasions: New laptop or new operating system installed.
+The extension helps me to get the extensions, fonts, themes and custom settings up in seconds.

 ### Phpstorm